-There is a stern statistic: of the 10 selling sites created using the template, only 2–3 survive by the end of the year.
+There is a bleak statistic: of the 10 selling websites created using the template, only 2–3 survive by the end of the year.
 Websites that remain afloat, as a rule, also do not bring serious income.
 Novice entrepreneurs continue to make the same mistakes and hope that they will be lucky.
 However, a successful business is not random luck!

 The same hasty approach prevents people from looking into the future — they are too busy with the present.
 However, it is the ability to anticipate that distinguishes a good businessman from a second-rate one.

 Creating a selling website or online store is not “one step”, as the manuals say.
 It is a process.
 Misunderstanding this is a common cause of failure.
 You can’t create a website in three clicks and sit back happily waiting for sales.
 If you are really interested in receiving profit, be prepared to work with your website for as long as your business exists.

 Starting a profitable website is a process that takes time and effort.
 And the point is not only that you need to spend time on market analysis, design, and development.
 Practice shows that fast product launches are a common cause of failure.
 A guarantee of success is creating an early version of the product (Minimum Viable Product) and its testing, collection of information, and trial run.
 It is no coincidence that investors prefer to finance products with MVP.
 In any case, you need to carefully plan a good website and entrust its development, design, and promotion to specialists.

 This leads to a simple conclusion: try not to rush and spend time on the important stages of project development.